|Date:||20-21 May 2017|

 Timed events on the programme are limited capacity and will be allocated on a first come, first served basis.

-Kerry Campbell, Cecilia Giurgevich, Zena Khan, Nicholas Osborne, Linda Rocco, Elizabeth Thornhill
+Kerry Campbell, Cecilia Giurgevich, Zena Khan, Nicholas Osborne, Linda Rocco, and Elizabeth Thornhill

 The exhibition is open from 12:00–18:00 Saturday and Sunday with timed events as follows.